xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 management systems from a Turing-complete programming language.
 We often "trick" our students into programming by automating simple tasks like word substitution from the command line.
+The same task could then be repeated using *Python* or *R*, reinforcing skills learned earlier in the process while building on those skills to go to the next level of complexity.
+While text transformations at the command line are useful for small tasks and for pedagogical purposes, most serious computational textual analysis or natural language processing will require knowledge of a programming language such as Python.
+Later, we will discuss which tasks are appropriate to the command line and which to coding.

-The same task could then be repeated using *Python* or *R*, reinforcing skills learned earlier in the process.
-Because the internet plays such a key role in transforming academic practice, knowing the basics of networking: infrastructure, routing, packet switching, protocols, security, encryption are also key to higher level activity like preserving free speech online, protecting a journalist's sources, or bypassing censorship filters.
-The care and maintenance of personal document archives---research papers, article drafts, and book manuscripts---grows into server management.
+Because the internet plays such a key role in transforming academic practice, knowing the basics of networking---infrastructure, routing, packet switching, protocols, security, encryption---is also key to pursuing higher-level goals like preserving free speech online, protecting a journalist's sources, or bypassing censorship filters.
+The care and maintenance of personal document archives---research papers, article drafts, and book manuscripts---leads naturally into server management.
 The server is where many of the skills learned earlier come to fruition.
-The running of websites requires a long "stack" of technological components.
-These are almost impossible to use well without knowledge of the command line, a programming language, and computer networks.
+Running websites requires a long "stack" of technological components.
+These are almost impossible to use well without knowledge of the command line, a programming language, and networks.

 No project is complete without some sense of planning and organization.
-Project management is an important part of computation in the private sector, and, an increasingly formalized part of software engineering.
+Project management is an important part of computation in the private sector, and it is an increasingly formalized part of software engineering.
 Projects fail and succeed by the measure of their ability to coordinate action across time zones and continents.
-When teaching programming, we ask our students to start with "scoping" their projects in plain English first, then to transform these technical specifications into pseudocode, which then serves as the basis for program design and architecture.
+When teaching programming, we ask our students to start with "scoping" their projects in plain English first, then to transform these technical specifications into pseudocode, which finally serves as the basis for program design and architecture.
 We ask our students to submit these documents along with code and consider them as important as a functioning program.